miu007/LiLabNUS/index.md

 ## Research Focus

-Cells are the fundamental units of life.
+<p class="text-scale-110">Cells are the fundamental units of life.
 Replacing malfunctioning or degenerative tissues offers a promising path to restoring normal function and curing diseases once thought incurable.
-However, current cell and tissue therapies still face significant challenges.
+However, current cell and tissue therapies still face significant challenges.</p>

-At Li Lab, we strive to overcome these barriers by enhancing cells and multicellular structures through synthetic biology.
+<p class="text-scale-110">At Li Lab, we strive to overcome these barriers by enhancing cells and multicellular structures through synthetic biology.
 We engineer cellular systems to decode the principles of developmental biology and pioneer next-generation regenerative therapies.
-By integrating synthetic biology, stem cell culture, and 3D models, we develop innovative platforms for studying cell fate, disease mechanisms, and drug discovery.
+By integrating synthetic biology, stem cell culture, and 3D models, we develop innovative platforms for studying cell fate, disease mechanisms, and drug discovery.</p>

 {% endcapture %}